 The company was set up by two ex-Google employees who strongly believed that the best way to improve language skills is by spending time chatting with people who are already fluent in the language(s) you want to learn in an informal setting.

 I found an ad for the tutoring jobs posted on Craigslist last year, but at that time I couldn't find much about them online.

 Since then, they've been featured in Tech Crunch and if you do a Google search, you'll find a few other articles where they've been mentioned, so the buzz is growing.

 Cambly also has a fairly strong social media presence, and it looks like they've mostly responded to the inquiries they receive on Facebook.

 About the Job

-My advice would be to look at this as a back-up work from home “egg.”
+My advice would be to look at this as an occasional side hustle.
 Something you can do to earn money here and there but not necessarily to rely on solely since you won't have any way of knowing how busy you will be.